-The praeclarum theorema, or splendid theorem, is a theorem of propositional calculus that was noted and named by G.W.
-Leibniz, who stated and proved it in the following manner:
+The praeclarum theorema, or splendid theorem, is a theorem of propositional calculus noted and named by G.W.
+Leibniz, who stated and proved it in the following manner.

 If a is b and d is c, then ad will be bc.

 This is a fine theorem, which is proved in this way: